RayKayy/tracked/README.md

 # tracked

 A Flutter project.
-Created to learn FLutter and to track my route on road trips, and to deal with gas and other expenses.
+Created to track my route on road trips, and to try out and learn Flutter.

+All logs and data is stored locally and does not require network access.